WildernessLabs/Documentation/Hardware/Tutorials/Electronics/Part5/Voltage_Divider_Practicals/index.md

 ---
-title: Practical Considerations and Use of Voltage Dividers
+title: Voltage Dividers Uses and Practical Considerations
 ---

 Voltage dividers are useful circuits that have a variety of uses, but for the type of practical circuitry that we're concerned with, they serve two primary functions; level shifting, and reading resistive sensors.